 We only use specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from them.

 Our HR team continues to ensure that we comply with all applicable laws in the areas in which we are based.
-The Company always pays above the voluntary living wage or the legally authorised rates for training apprentices in the UK and we gained the voluntary living wage accreditation in September 2019.
+The Company always pays above the voluntary living wage or the legally authorised rates for training apprentices in the UK and we continue to hold voluntary living wage accreditation.

 We have provided specific Anti-Slavery and Human Trafficking training to directors, managers and key purchasing and commercial employees to ensure that they understand the risks of modern slavery and human trafficking infiltrating our business or supply chains and in order to effectively operate our procedures aimed at mitigating this risk.

 This training is incorporated into our new starter process and delivered to promoted managers, key purchasing and commercial employees and is internally audited annually to ensure compliance.

 This statement is also published internally to raise awareness of this issue and the Company’s commitment to preventing any instances occurring.
 Employees are encouraged to contact HR in confidence should they have any concerns to raise in relation to Modern Slavery or Human Trafficking.